 The concept of a stationery wardrobe is very old-fashioned.
 Back when writing was the primary means of communication and an essential for proper etiquette, having a cohesive, personalized collection of stationery for different occasions and uses was critical.
 The traditional wardrobe included flat cards, folded cards, calling cards, and various sized letterhead sheets.
 I have created my own interpretation of how to build a well rounded, functional, and expressive stationery wardrobe for modern correspondence.

 What is a wardrobe?
 We use that word a lot, but what does it mean?
-A wadrobe generally means a collection of clothes or costumes that make up a person’s style identity.
-Well the same applies to stationery.
+A wardrobe generally means a collection of clothes or costumes that make up a person’s style identity.
+Well, the same applies to stationery.
 Just like how you will have various outfits for different occasions in your closet, so too, should you have a range of stationery for different occasions.
 The unifying element just needs to be your own personal style and how you want to be perceived in each situation.
 For example, I have a pretty, flowy floral dress I wear to dinner parties where I want to look a little dressy, but still trendy and feel really pretty.
 After the party, I want to send a thank you note that captures the same style – so I reach for my floral flat cards with my name written in a pretty flowing cursive font.
 Fun right?!

 So let’s break down the different occasions to plan for and styles to get you started.

 Goal: When you want to look serious, professional, or proper.

 Example Occasions: Condolences, job interviews (where formality is key)

 Folded cards are often perceived as being more formal than flat cards.
 The design you select can make a huge difference here and a very professional design can be used as both a folded and flat card in formal situations.

 Typically classic style monograms and names printed in serif, old-school fonts work great here.

 Goal: When you want to show some of your personal style, but still want to seem professional.